 Abstract

-Aim: To compare teenagers with unintended pregnancy that terminated their pregnancy and those who delivered using the Thai Edinburgh Postnatal Depression Scale (EPDS), and determine predisposing factors for depression.
+Objectives: The aim of this study was to compare teenagers with unintended pregnancy that terminated their pregnancy and those who delivered using the Thai Edinburgh Postnatal Depression Scale (EPDS) and determine predisposing factors for depression.

-Methods This prospective cohort study was conducted at a tertiary hospital between September 2018 and July 2019.
-Unintended teenage pregnancies that underwent medical abortion or delivery were included.
-Exclusion criteria were intended pregnancy, history of major depressive disorder diagnosis, and refusal to participate.
+Materials and Methods: This cross-sectional study was conducted at a tertiary hospital between September 2018 and July 2019.
+Only data for unintended teenage pregnancies that underwent medical abortion or delivery were included.
+Exclusion criteria were intended pregnancy, history of major deressive disorder diagnosis, and refusal to participate.
 All participants completed the EPDS within 2 weeks after termination or delivery.

-Conclusion More teenagers with unintended pregnancy who deliver have postpartum depression than those who terminate their pregnancy, although the difference was not statistically significant.
-No family support, dropout from school, and living alone are predisposing factors for depression.
+Conclusion: More teenagers with unintended pregnancy who delivered had postpartum depression than those who terminated their pregnancy, although the difference was not statistically significant.
+No family support, dropout from school, and living alone were predisposing factors for depression.

 Article Details